kbthe2/python-studies/README.md

 # python-studies
-Learning Python for Data Analysis and these are exercises i've completed
+Learning Python for Data Analysis and these are exercises I've completed